 There's something about reading an actual book that's a refreshing contrast to video-streaming options, endless video games and a workplace culture built around Zoom meetings.always make great gifts, but here we're focusing on the latest devices on which you can read ebooks.
 The most famous digital book reader is Amazon's Kindle line, which uses displays.
 Current models offer self-illuminated screens, eliminating the need for an external book light.
 But beyond Kindle's hardware, the Kindle app -- along with other ebook-reading apps -- works on smartphones, iPads and other devices.

 Plenty of alternatives exist if you don't want to buy through Amazon.
 For instance, Rakuten's Kobo ebook readers work with most third-party vendors using the ePub book standard.
 And both Kobo and Kindle let you freely.

 One important note: You should never pay full price for a Kindle device or Fire tablet, as they get frequent deep discounts throughout the year.
 We expect the Black Friday season to offer the best prices of the year for most of these.

-Yes, Amazon's top-end Kindle is too expensive for what it is -- but that's what makes it a great gift idea for your favorite reader.
-This thoughtful gift is an extraordinary upgrade from reading on the standard Paperwhite.
-I upgraded last year during Prime Day, and was knocked out by how much better the Oasis is in terms of book readability and responsiveness.
+Yes, Amazon's top-end Kindle is too expensive for what it is, but when I upgraded from a Kindle Paperwhite to the Oasis, I was knocked out by how much better the Oasis is in terms of book readability and responsiveness.
 Plus, the physical page-turn buttons are so much better than swiping.
-Amazon runs a lot of deals on this, and watch out for trade-in bonuses on older Kindles to get it for a reasonable price.
+The latest version can adjust the color temperature of the (monochromatic) screen, for better nighttime reading.